L-Carnitine-13C Chloride

 L-Carnitine-13C Chloride Product Information

-L-Carnitine-13C Chloride is listed under Stable Isotopes.
-It is associated with and is intended for analytical research, quality control and pharmaceutical reference standard applications.
+L-Carnitine-13C Chloride is listed under Stable Isotopes and is intended for analytical research, quality control and pharmaceutical reference standard applications.
 The product is supplied by Clearsynth under CAT No. CS-T-96990.

-Clearsynth provides this compound for research and analytical use, with product information including CAS number, molecular formula, molecular weight, stock enquiry details and supporting documentation.
+Clearsynth provides this compound for research and analytical use, with product information including CAS number, molecular formula, molecular weight and product enquiry details.

 Technical Data